-The sanitary system can accommodate the DTES's current population and moderate growth, with the exception of some areas that have pipes built in the early 1970s.
+The sanitary system can accommodate the current population in the DTES and moderate growth, with the exception of some areas that have pipes built in the early 1970s.
 Design standards in that era were less conservative.
 In these areas, significantly increased population densities may require sanitary sewer upgrades.
 It is anticipated that a revised funding formula for growth-related infrastructure upgrades could be advanced prior to major replacement requirements in the DTES.